-In addition to his conducting work, Matthew Aubin is the foremost scholar of the French composer Fernande Breilh-Decruck.
+Dr. Aubin is the foremost scholar on the French composer Fernande Breilh-Decruck.
 He has earned multiple research grants to study her significant life and work.
 A champion of the critical role of women in composition, Dr. Aubin is working to promote Decruck’s newly discovered lost music.
-He has edited and created critical editions of her work, which are now in the process of publication, and has organized performances of Decruck’s music in the United States and abroad.
+He has edited and created critical editions of her work, which are now in the process of publication with Gérard Billaudot Éditeur, and has organized performances of Decruck’s music in the United States and abroad.
 The 2021-2022 season will bring a large-scale recording project of Decruck’s orchestral works aimed at giving orchestras further access and insight into her brilliant work.

-Matthew Aubin continues to be active as a freelance horn player and regularly performs across the country.
-A devoted music educator, Aubin's past associations include Assistant Professor of Music at Washington State University, adjunct faculty at The Hartt School, and Educational Programs Conductor for the Hartford Symphony Orchestra.
+Dr. Aubin continues to be active as a freelance horn player, and regularly performs across the country.
+A devoted music educator, Dr. Aubin's past associations include Assistant Professor of Music at Washington State University, Adjunct faculty at The Hartt School and Educational Programs Conductor for the Hartford Symphony Orchestra.